Post-Disaster Infrastructure Assessment: Roads, Bridges, and Lifelines from Space

 Damage ambiguity: Satellite imagery shows the surface condition.
 Whether a road that appears intact is actually passable (undermined foundation, weight restrictions) requires ground verification.
 Satellite assessment provides a first approximation, not a definitive engineering evaluation.

-Cost and activation delays: While Sentinel data is free, VHR commercial imagery for large disaster zones can cost hundreds of thousands of dollars.
+Cost and activation delays: While Sentinel data is free and open, VHR commercial imagery for large disaster zones can cost hundreds of thousands of dollars.
 Activation procedures (International Charter, Copernicus EMS) involve administrative steps that add hours to response time.

 Despite these constraints, satellite-based infrastructure assessment has become an integral part of modern disaster response.
 The ability to see across an entire disaster zone — hundreds or thousands of square kilometers — within days of the event, identifying which infrastructure is damaged and which communities are cut off, provides situational awareness that no amount of ground reconnaissance can match in the same timeframe.